justintv/Twitch-API/resources/blocks.md

 _Authenticated_, required scope: `user_blocks_read`

 Returns an array of users on the authenticated user's block list.
+This is sorted by recency (newest blocks first).

 #### Example Response